- MesoVICT Cases

 If you are interested in participating in the second phase of the ICP (to be called "Mesocale Verification Intercomparison in Complex Terrain", or MesoVICT for short), please click on the Email list tab to subscribe.
 You will then be kept informed of activities.

-Workshop on Verification Inter-Comparison will be held 21 - 23 September 2016 in Bologna, Italy.
+The 2nd Workshop on Verification Inter-Comparison was held 21 - 23 September 2016 in Bologna, Italy.

 For further model data that go beyond the MesoVICT project please visit the World Data Center for Climate in Hamburg, Germany, where all model output (and other data) from the DPHASE project are stored.